-If the idea of using vinegar as an organic herbicide really interests you, you can check at farmer's supply stores for vinegars that contain higher percentages of acetic acid.
+If the idea of using vinegar as an organic herbicide really interests you, you can check at farmer's supply stores for kinds of vinegar that contain higher percentages of acetic acid.

 This article elaborates on vinegar's limitations as a weed killer, how to use it, and when to use it.
-And incidentally, while we are discussing things found in the kitchen that can function as organic herbicides, note that even boiling water can work pretty well on some weeds (see below).
+And incidentally, while we are discussing things found in the kitchen that can function as organic herbicides, note that even boiling water can work pretty well on some weeds.

 02 of 06

 "Garden Safe" and "Nature's Avenger" are examples of organic herbicides.
 Garden Safe uses natural botanical pyrethrins, while Nature's Avenger is based on natural citrus oil.